openshift/enhancements/enhancements/builds/entitlements.md

 - run a docker strategy build that cats the expected mounted secret content
 - search for the cat output in the build logs

-Then there is the quesiont of whether manual testing with actual yum install of entitled content by QE should consider with the three forms of credentials
+Then there is the question of whether manual testing with actual yum install of entitled content by QE should consider with any of the three forms of credentials
 - the actual pem files
 - SubscriptionManager configuration, including certs
 - Satellite instance and configuration, including certs

-It may not be a given that OpenShift QE has access and/or ability to utilize SubscriptionManager and/or Satellite with OpenShift Builds.
-TODO:  Have sent email to QE asking for history here.

-Otherwise, at planning and QE/test case review time, if we cannot convince ourselves the right content is in the right places solely via our new e2e tests, the status around QE's expertise/capabilities with manual testing should be visited.
+QE already has existing test cases around using subscription manager with the manual process in play today for 4.x.
+They will be adjusted and serve as the minimum for implementations of this proposal.
+Most likely this is sufficient, but due diligence around additional testing for the other scenarios will be assessed during test case review.

 ### Graduation Criteria